wildcoloratcn/flask_google_login/README.md

 # Google Login For Flask

 There are many tutorials and libraries on Google Login with Flask.
 I've tried so many of them.
-Some of them are old, not working, missing deployment ....
+Some of them are old, not working, no deployment instructions....

-But this one is neat, simple and it simply just works.
+But this one is neat, simple and it just works.

 I put everything in one file for easy understanding.

-I also included instructions for development and deployment.
+I also included instructions for both development and deployment.

 ## Usage